He's Your Dog, Charlie Brown

-He's Your Dog, Charlie Brown is the fifth prime-time animated TV special based upon the popular comic strip Peanuts, by Charles M. Schulz.
+He's Your Dog, Charlie Brown is the fifth prime-time animated TV special based upon the comic strip Peanuts, by Charles M. Schulz.
 It was originally broadcast on the CBS network on February 14, 1968.

 Plot

-Snoopy's persistent mischief is angering the other kids in the neighborhood, and they all demand that Charlie Brown do something about it because "He's your dog, Charlie Brown!"

-In a letter to the Daisy Hill Puppy Farm, Charlie Brown writes that he is going to send Snoopy back for a refresher course in obedience.
-Snoopy loathes the idea, but Charlie Brown tells him it is for his own good.
-As it is a two-day trip, Charlie Brown calls Peppermint Patty and asks to let Snoopy stay there for one night en route; Peppermint Patty agrees, but a scheming Snoopy decides to stay on and has her waiting on him hand and foot, which confuses her.
+Snoopy's persistent mischief is angering the other kids in the neighborhood, and they all demand that Charlie Brown do something about it, as Snoopy is his dog.
+Charlie Brown will send a reluctant Snoopy back to his birthplace, the Daisy Hill Puppy Farm, for obedience training to appease them.
+As it is a two-day trip, Charlie Brown calls Peppermint Patty and asks to let Snoopy stay there for one night en route; Peppermint Patty agrees, but a scheming Snoopy decides to stay on and has her waiting on his hand and foot, which confuses her.

-A week later, the Puppy Farm calls and informs Charlie Brown that Snoopy never showed up.
-When he finds out that he is still at Peppermint Patty's house, Charlie Brown goes over to her house with a leash to take Snoopy home, but the dog escapes and runs back.
-Peppermint Patty lets Snoopy stay, but instead of returning to the easy life he enjoyed before, she puts him to work doing menial chores.
+A week later, the Puppy Farm calls Charlie Brown to inform him that Snoopy never arrived.
+Realizing Snoopy is still at Peppermint Patty's house, Charlie Brown goes over to her house with a leash to take Snoopy home, but the dog escapes and runs back.
+Peppermint Patty lets Snoopy stay, but instead of returning to the easy life he enjoyed, she puts him to work doing menial chores, much to his dismay.

-Later, when Lucy and Linus both start to miss Snoopy, Charlie Brown tries again to bring him home, but Snoopy breaks the leash and sends Charlie Brown away.
-Devastated by Snoopy's refusal to return home, the kids, along with Charlie Brown, cry, "Snoopy, come home!"
-That night, while doing dishes, Snoopy becomes infuriated and angrily starts breaking dishes, and Peppermint Patty puts him in the garage as punishment.
-While there, Snoopy realizes that he had a better life at home and starts to howl incessantly.
-When Peppermint Patty comes out to check on him, he knocks her down, dashes out the garage, gathers all his belongings from inside the house and runs back home to an overjoyed Charlie Brown, with whom he compromises on promising to behave if his master doesn't send him away.
-The next day, after taking Linus on a wild blanket ride and picking a fight with Lucy, the gang is also glad that Snoopy is back.
-Contented, Snoopy goes to nap on his dog house.
+As the other children start to miss Snoopy, Charlie Brown tries to bring him home again, but Snoopy, still angry at Charlie Brown and the others for what they suggested to do with him, breaks the leash and sends Charlie Brown away again.
+Devastated by Snoopy’s refusal to return home, and feeling remorsefully guilty for the horrid way they've treated him, and have attempted to do so, Charlie Brown and the other kids call out for him to come home.
+That night, while doing dishes, upon realizing the mistake he's made, Snoopy, having finally had enough, becomes infuriated and starts breaking dishes, and Peppermint Patty puts him in the garage as punishment.
+While there, on his behalf, Snoopy feels equally just as guilty and remorseful for how he treated Charlie Brown and the others, and realizes that he has a better life at home and begins to howl incessantly.
+When Peppermint Patty comes out to check on him, he dashes out of the garage and attacks her, before gathering all his belongings from inside the house and running back home to an overjoyed Charlie Brown, with whom he reconciles and compromises with by promising to behave better if his real owner does not send him away or plan to mistreat him.
+The next day, after taking Linus on a wild blanket ride and picking a fight with Lucy, the other children are also glad that Snoopy is back.
+Contented, Snoopy goes to nap on top of his doghouse.